mandiant/Mandiant-Azure-AD-Investigator/README.md

 This module audits all the mailboxes in the tenant for the existance of suspicious folder permissions.
 Specifically, this module will examine the "Top of Information Store" and "Inbox" folders in each mailbox and check the permissions assigned to the "Default" and "Anonymous" users.
 Any value other than "None" will result in the mailbox being flagged for analysis.
 In general the Default and Anonymous users should not have permissions on user inboxes as this will allow any user to read their contents.
 Some organizations may find shared mailboxes with this permission, but it is not recommended practice.

+### Application Impersonation (Get-MandiantApplicationImpersonationHolders)

+This module outputs the list of users and groups that hold the ApplicationImpersonation role.
+Any user or member of a group in the output of this command can use impersonation to "act as" and access the mailbox of any other user in the tenant.
+Organizations should audit the output of this command to ensure that only expected users and groups are included, and where possible further restrict the scope.

 ### Unified Audit Log (Get-MandiantUnc2452AuditLogs)

 This module is a helper script to search the Unified Audit Log.
 Searching the Unified Audit Log has many technical caveats that can be easy to overlook.
 This module can help simplify the search process by implementing best practices for navigating these caveats and handling some common errors.